Summary: This article will discuss how to do the the one-time set up of assessments and association charges on the model association.

 If you set up an assessment, fee, or action item type, you will need to click the drop down next to the charge after setup and then click "New Rule" to setup the specific rules for that charge.

-Visit What Copies from the Model Association to New Associations? for more information about the model association.
+Visit What is the Model Association and How Does it Work? for more information about the model association.